jaclu/tmux-menus/README.md

 tmux does not give any error if a menu doesn't fit the available screen.
 The only hint is that the menu is terminated instantaneously.
-For this reason a menu that is closed right away is assumed to have failed due to lacking screen real estate, and then the required min screen size for this dialog is printed.
+For this reason, a menu that is closed right away is assumed to have failed due to lacking screen real estate, and then the required min screen size for this dialog is printed.
 Starting with tmux 3.2 menus will be shrunk to some extent